 How to get to Phillip Island:

 By car: Take the Monash Freeway (M1) to the Cranbourne exit and follow the South Gippsland Highway (M420).
-Connect onto the Bass Highway (A420) and then onto Phillip Island Road (B420) to San Remo.
+Connect with the Bass Highway (A420) and then onto Phillip Island Road (B420) to San Remo.
 Cross over the bridge to reach Phillip Island.

 View a map of the route here.